2018 Girls Footy

 Interested?
 Then Come and Join Us!

 Pay only $100 registration fee and $70 for your home and away uniform and you are ready to go!
-Registrations open 1st November 2016 but we would love to get our planning for a huge 2017 CJFC Girls League underway.
-If you are interested in returning or joining the Panthers in 2017 please contact our Girls Footy Coordinator Petrina Carr on 0405509583 or email email@example.com
+Registrations oare now open.
+If you have any questions about joining the Panthers in 2018 please contact our Girls Footy Coordinator Petrina Carr on 0405509583 or email firstname.lastname@example.org

 “Playing junior football has given our daughter the chance to play sport and be a part of large team.
 She has made friends from lots of different local schools which will be great when she starts high school.
 Coming from a family of boys it gives her something to do with her brothers and her dad and she loves showing them she can get rough and dirty just like the boys.
 Our whole family loves going to family nights and the social side of footy that other sports don’t have.”